Dollar Tree Inc. (DLTR) is destined for greater heights as its last quarter sales were 6,903 M

 Technical Analysis of Dollar Tree Inc. (DLTR)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 2.04 million.
-That was inferior than the volume of 2.49 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 85.76%.
-Additionally, its Average True Range was 4.33.
+The latest stats from [Dollar Tree Inc., DLTR] show that its last 5-days average volume of 2.5 million was superior to 2.49 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 40.57%.
+Additionally, its Average True Range was 5.19.

-During the past 100 days, Dollar Tree Inc.’s (DLTR) raw stochastic average was set at 92.62%, which indicates a significant decrease from 98.32% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 24.95% in the past 14 days, which was lower than the 49.76% volatility it showed in the past 100 days.
+During the past 100 days, Dollar Tree Inc.’s (DLTR) raw stochastic average was set at 63.06%, which indicates a significant increase from 3.82% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 32.91% in the past 14 days, which was lower than the 50.89% volatility it showed in the past 100 days.

 Dollar Tree Inc. (NASDAQ: DLTR) Key Stats